 Can I Wear AirPods Pro in the Shower?

-Unlike rain, where sessions can range from drizzle to heavy downpours, the shower is not and ideal environment to wear the AirPods Pro for two reasons.
+Unlike rain, where running water sessions can range from drizzle to heavy downpours, the shower is not an ideal environment to wear the AirPods Pro for two reasons.

 First, since the shower is a more enclosed environment than being outside, water of a higher temperature can create steam and result in high humidity.
 Humidity and electronics do not go hand in hand, especially if they are not specifically rated as being fully waterproof, which the AirPods Pro are not (IPX4 water resistant).

-This includes vulnerability of damage to the sound driver motor and the intelligent Apple H1 chip that powers each earbud.
+This includes vulnerability to damage to the sound driver motor and the intelligent Apple H1 chip that powers each earbud.

 Second, showers involve more water in one spot (conventionally right above the head) than a light drizzle of rain, which can be deflected by a rain jacket or umbrella.

-There is also an electrically conductive material that surround the bottom of the AirPods Pro stem, and serves as the charging route when they’re placed in the case.
+There is also an electrically conductive material that surrounds the bottom of the AirPods Pro stem and serves as the charging route when they’re placed in the case.
 Water that runs down along the stem can gather around at its lowest point where this charging point is and corrode the plates entirely.

 The AirPods Pro wireless charging case which houses the buds should also be kept away from high humidity and direct water flow, like that of a shower, since they are not designed to be water, sweat resistant, or waterproof.
 There is also no official rating of water resistance for the AirPods Pro case, so any exposure to water can easily damage it right away.

-Are the AirPods Pro Sweat Resistant for Running and Workouts?
+Are the AirPods Pro Water Resistant for Running and Workouts?

-Although the AirPods Pro have an official IPX4 rating, which means they are designed to be water and sweat resistant, the exposed noise cancellation microphone found along the outside of the stem, as well as the adaptive EQ microphone and sound driver located inside the earbuds, are all vulnerable to water damage if there is too much water or sweat.
+The AirPods Pro (including the Apple AirPods Pro 2 and Max) have an official IPX4 rating, which means they are designed to be water and sweat-resistant.
+The exposed noise cancellation microphone found along the outside of the stem, as well as the adaptive EQ microphone and sound driver located inside the earbuds, are all vulnerable to water damage if there is too much water or sweat.

-Previous AirPods did not have a microphone for either noise cancellation nor an adaptive equalizer even though they were also sweat and water resistant.
-Keeping this in mind, the AirPods Pro can be seen as less sweat and water resistant than older generations.
+Previous AirPods did not have a microphone for either noise cancellation or an adaptive equalizer even though they were also sweat and water-resistant.
+Keeping this in mind, the AirPods Pro can be seen as less sweat and water-resistant than older generations.

 Even sessions of light sweat should not accumulate anywhere are the noise cancellation mic, and should be insulated from entering the adaptive EQ mic and speaker with no issues whatsoever.